fabferri/az-pattern/private-link-and-private-endpoint/private-link-high-availability-conf/README.md

 [![5]][5]

 **NOTE** <br>
-The ARM template **function.json** configures the function app with a system managed identity and create a role assignment granting that identity the contributor permission on the Resource Group of the consumer vnet.
+The ARM template **function.json** configures the function app with a system-assigned identity and create a role assignment granting that identity the **Contributor** permission on the Resource Group of the consumer vnet.
 This is required to the azure function app to access to the storage accont but also to run the powershell sending HTTP request to the private endpoint **ep**.
 The json snippet for role assignment is shown below:
 ```json
 {
       "type": "Microsoft.Authorization/roleAssignments",